 There are some easy steps you can go through to check the function of your alternator.

-- Tap the alternator carefully with a hammer while the engine is running, if the charging goes back to normal, the coals inside of it are worn out.
+- Tap the alternator carefully with a hammer while the engine is running; if the charging goes back to normal, the carbon brushes inside it are worn out and need a replacement.

-- Check the large power cable to the alternator and the fuse, usually a large 40-60 amp fuse located near the battery.
+- Check the large power cable to the alternator and the fuse – usually, a large 40-60 amp fuse near the battery.

 - Check the ground cable between the engine and the body.